 Medical Home Project

 The NH Citizens Health Initiative Multi-Stakeholder Medical Home Pilot has been a collaboration among the Initiative's medical home workgroup, the Center for Medical Home Improvement, and the four private NH Health Plans: Harvard Pilgrim Health Care, CIGNA, Anthem, and MVP Healthcare, as well as NH Medicaid.
 The goal of the pilot has been to value, prescribe, and reward medical care that is tightly coordinated and of superior quality and efficiency.
-The two-year medical home pilot ended on December 31, 2011; an evaluation is currently in progress.
+The two-year medical home pilot ended on December 31, 2011.

 The New Hampshire Citizens Health Initiative Multi-Stakeholder Medical Home Pilot represents a collaboration among the Initiative medical home workgroup, the Center for Medical Home Improvement and the four private New Hampshire Health Plans: Harvard Pilgrim Health Care, CIGNA, Anthem, and MVP Healthcare as well as NH Medicaid.
 The goal of the pilot is to value, prescribe and reward medical care that is tightly coordinated and of superior quality and efficiency.